r0hitm/devavatar-archived/src/content/blog/reflecting-on-code-for-gov-tech-2023-india-preparation-process-and-key-takeaways.md

 ---
 title: "Reflecting on Code for Gov Tech 2023 (India): Preparation Process and Key Takeaways"
-description: My experience with the Code for Gov Tech 2023 (India) preparation process and key takeaways
+description: My experience with the Code for Gov Tech 2023 (India) preparation process and key takeaways, particularly developing new skill of writing proposals and detailed brainstormed planning for a software project.
 pubDatetime: 2023-07-13T00:00:00.000Z
 tags:
   - review